Parallel-in-Time/pySDC/tutorial/step_5/README.rst

 Important things to note:

-- In the IMEX sweeper, we can activate the LU-trick for the implicit part by specifying ``do_LU`` as ``True``.
+- In the IMEX sweeper, we can activate the LU-trick for the implicit part by specifying ``QI`` as ``LU``.
 For stiff parabolic problems with Gauss-Radau nodes, this is usually a very good idea!
 - As usual for MLSDC and PFASST, the success depends heavily on the choice of parameters.
   Making the problem more complicated, less/more stiff, changing the order of the spatial interpolation etc. can give completely different results.